kaush15/leetcode-cpp/README.md

 # LeetCode Solutions (C++)

 Solutions to LeetCode problems, organized by topic, as part of my prep for software engineering internships.
-Each solution is self-contained — includes the problem link, approach notes, time/space complexity, and a runnable `main()` for local testing.
+Each solution is self-contained — includes the problem link, approach notes and time/space complexity.

 **Progress:** 6 / 150+ solved
 **Language:** C++